francineluo/cs4400phase4/README.md

+## Instructions for running the web app

+Clone this repository onto your machine.
+In your terminal, navigate to the root directory.
+First, run `npm install` to install all dependencies.
+Then run `npm run server` to start the server.
+It should begin listening on port 5000.
+Finally, run `npm start` to launch the web app.
+It should be live at "http://localhost:3000".

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>